opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 `?` | Named skip key | left | `%{?skipme}` | Skips the matched value in the output.
 Same behavior as `%{}`. |
 `*` and `&` | Reference keys | left | `%{*r1} %{&r1}` | Sets the output key as the value of `*` and the output value of `&`. |

-Detailed descriptions of each key modifier, along with usage examples, are in the following sections.
+Detailed descriptions of each key modifier, along with usage examples, are provided in the following sections.

 ### Right padding modifier (`->`)